- Introduction to CPS

 In the community at large, we recently presented two offerings.
 The first, "Be Creative" was made by request to a group of Middle Early College teachers.
 The session introduced the framework for being a creative leader in the classroom, with educators developing three core creative thinking skills: being open, curious, and inventive through deliberate practice.
 As each skill was introduced, educators were invited to practice the skill independently, with others, and guided to introduce the skills into their classrooms.
 The program garnered excellent reviews.
 The second, offered at the invitation of The Buffalo Society of Natural Sciences (BSNS), which oversees both the Buffalo Museum of Science and Tifft Nature Preserve, assisted in their reengagement in a strategic planning initiative that was halted by the COVID pandemic.
 In order to gain an accurate picture of the current state of affairs, BSNS reached out to the Continuing Professional Studies office for a facilitator for a select number of board members and current staff.
 CPS Director Kristin Fields led a session that resulted in a robust collection of successes and opportunities for growth that could serve as the launching point for the remainder of the strategic planning process.

-We look forward to taking an active role in moving current programming into new formats, while creating and implementing new programming that is cutting edge and able to move with the fluidity necessary to succeeding in our new and everchanging world.
+We look forward to taking an active role in moving current programming into new formats, while creating and implementing new programming that is cutting-edge and able to move with the fluidity necessary to succeed in our new and everchanging world.